Substances | 6 min read

 When was Yaba invented?

-Methamphetamines of all types have been around for quite some time but yaba made its appearance in the early 2000s.
+Methamphetamines of all types have been around for quite some time but yaba made its appearance in the early 20th century.
 It is a synthetic drug that originates from the Southeast Asian countries of Thailand, Bangladesh, and Myanmar.
 Known as the “crazy drug,” it was also given the name “horse drug” as it was fed to cart-pulling horses to keep them active and speedy.

 Yaba is a “Schedule II controlled substance.”
 What does that mean?